-1. The fellow will be able to describe the importance of the study of environmental chemistry, interpret the chemistry of the atmosphere, water, and soil.

-2. The fellow will learn to interpret how the pollutants, contaminants and toxic substances interact with the environment, and identify the sources of pollution; describe the metals, toxic metals, and nonmetals, and their fates and effects.

-3. The fellow will be able to explain some of the analysis methods employed in environmental chemistry, and evaluate the practical chemistry in the pollution mitigation strategies.

-4.The fellow will interpret data calculations accurately and present environmental scientific ideas and practices in publication and report writing.
+- 1. The fellow will be able to describe the importance of the study of environmental chemistry, interpret the chemistry of the atmosphere, water, and soil. - 2.
+The fellow will learn to interpret how the pollutants, contaminants and toxic substances interact with the environment, and identify the sources of pollution; describe the metals, toxic metals, and nonmetals, and their fates and effects. - 3.
+The fellow will be able to explain some of the analysis methods employed in environmental chemistry, and evaluate the practical chemistry in the pollution mitigation strategies. - 4.
+The fellow will interpret data calculations accurately and present environmental scientific ideas and practices in publication and report writing.

-CO 1 Describe the importance and scope of the study of environmental chemistry; CO 2 Explain the chemistry of the atmosphere, water, and soil, and demonstrate the interactions between different sectors of the environment; CO 3 Interpret the pollutants, contaminants, and toxic substances; CO 4 Identify and explain the sources of pollution and how the pollutants are transported, their fates and effects on the environment; CO 5 Describe the metals, toxic metals, and nonmetals and their impacts on the environment; CO 6 Explain some analysis methods employed in environmental chemistry; CO 7 Evaluate the practical chemistry in the anthropogenic impact of industrial processes and pollution mitigation strategies; CO 8 Interpret data calculation and accurately portray and present environmental scientific ideas and practices in presentation, publication, and report writing.
+on sweetssian compression of the resson, the remain will be write to: CO 1 Describe the importance and scope of the study of environmental chemistry; CO 2 Explain the chemistry of the atmosphere, water, and soil, and demonstrate the interactions between different sectors of the environment; CO 3 Interpret the pollutants, contaminants, and toxic substances; CO 4 Identify and explain the sources of pollution and how the pollutants are transported, their fates and effects on the environment; CO 5 Describe the metals, toxic metals, and nonmetals and their impacts on the environment; CO 6 Explain some analysis methods employed in environmental chemistry; CO 7 Evaluate the practical chemistry in the anthropogenic impact of industrial processes and pollution mitigation strategies; CO 8 Interpret data calculation and accurately portray and present environmental scientific ideas and practices in presentation, publication, and report writing.

-COs Course Content Lectures CO 1 Environmental Chemistry Concepts and scopes; 2 CO 2 Chemistry of atmosphere (Ozone Layer, Ozone Holes, Greenhouse 3 Effect) hydrosphere (fundamentals of aquatic chemistry, gases in water, organic matter in water, metals in water), biosphere and lithosphere; CO 3 Pollutants, contaminants toxic substances, pesticides and therapeutic 3 agents; CO 4 Detection of pollutants their sources, fates, and effects; 3 CO 5 The Chemistry of transition metals, toxic heavy metals and non- 3 metals, and their impacts on human health and the environment; CO 6 Theoretical basis of quantitative inorganic analysis, volumetric, 2 gravimetric, colorimetric, and spectrophotometric analysis; CO 7 Instrumental principles: Lambert Law, Beer Law, Atomic 2 Absorption Spectrophotometer, other basic analytical instruments, and their applications in sampling and analysis; CO 8 Select an environmental issue and training in scientific presentation 3 and publication.
+COs Course Content Lectures CO 1 Environmental Chemistry Concepts and scopes; 2 CO 2 Chemistry of atmosphere (Ozone Layer, Ozone Holes, Greenhouse Effect) hydrosphere (fundamentals of aquatic chemistry, gases in water, organic matter in water, metals in water), biosphere and lithosphere; 3 CO 3 Pollutants, contaminants toxic substances, pesticides and therapeutic agents; 3 CO 4 Detection of pollutants their sources, fates, and effects; 3 CO 5 The Chemistry of transition metals, toxic heavy metals and non- metals, and their impacts on human health and the environment; 3 CO 6 Theoretical basis of quantitative inorganic analysis, volumetric, gravimetric, colorimetric, and spectrophotometric analysis; 2 CO 7 Instrumental principles: Lambert Law, Beer Law, Atomic Absorption Spectrophotometer, other basic analytical instruments, and their applications in sampling and analysis; 2 CO 8 Select an environmental issue and training in scientific presentation and publication.
+3